Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 12, 2019

 This is the classic revenge porn statute that came into being in 2013.
-With all of these computers and people videotaping their sex acts, taking photographs and posting them, there's been a bunch of new crimes that have been added to the Penal Code.
-Also, the federal level crimes have been added.
+With all of these computers and people videotaping their sex acts, taking photographs, and posting them, there have been a bunch of new crimes that have been added to the Penal Code.
+Also, federal-level crimes have been added.
 This type of crime is a form of domestic violence.

-There's one crime where you're videotaping someone that doesn't know that they're being videotaped.
-For example, you invoice somebody to your home and you videotape you having sex with them.
+There's one crime where you're videotaping someone who doesn't know that they're being videotaped.
+For example, you invoice somebody to your home, and you videotape you having sex with them.
 That would be more under the invasion of privacy category and you could be charged for this if the person doesn't know and you secretly have a videotape and somehow law enforcement finds out about it.

-This section having to do with photographing or videotaping someone who is nude and there's some sort of sexual activity going on, this crime has to do with initially, the photographs or the video being consensual, meaning the other person gave their permission.
+This section has to do with photographing or videotaping someone who is nude and there's some sort of sexual activity going on; this crime has to do with initially, the photographs or the video being consensual, meaning the other person gave their permission.

 California Revenge Porn Statute